About

 Who Are We?

-The first of its kind in Israel, the Institute values process and experimentation, inviting dance artists to deepen their artistic practices, facilitating engagement with the public, and exploring how choreographic thinking-making-envisioning may transform the place(s) we live.
-Placing the dance artist at the center of the work, the Institute creates contextualized, discursive and critical spaces for artists in various stages, roles, and incarnations of their careers.
+The first of its kind in Israel, the Choreographic Institute serves as a platform for long-term rigorous artistic research and strategic career development, prioritizing process and experimentation over product.
+Grounded in the belief that dance and choreographic thinking-making-envisioning have the power to transform the place(s) we live, the Institute places the dance artist at the center of the work and creates contextualized and critical spaces for them in various stages, roles, and incarnations of their careers.

 Context